02 / 03 / 2018

 Collaborative working

 Teamwork is a major key to success in any company, and encouraging more of it is only a good thing.
 More and more offices are working on introducing collaborative spaces where colleagues can gather, put their minds together and share ideas.
-To really get the most out of these areas, ensure there’s plenty of tools around to help these meetings become as productive as possible – including interactive whiteboards, tablets/laptops, projector screens and comfy seating.
+To really get the most out of these areas, ensure there are plenty of tools around to help these meetings become as productive as possible – including interactive whiteboards, tablets/laptops, projector screens and comfy seating.

 Biophilic designs